jbloomlab/CodonTilingPrimers/README.rst

     - `Wrenbeck et al (2016) <http://www.nature.com/nmeth/journal/v13/n11/full/nmeth.4029.html>`_

 Our lab has **not** tested any of these other protocols, so we cannot offer advice on how well any of them work.
+We have heard anecdotally that some of them may work well, but others do not work as well as advertised.
 In principle, it could be desirable to use one of these other protocols to get only single mutants rather than a Poisson distribution of wildtype, single, and multiple mutants.
 If you do this it is worth looking carefully to see how the good the other protocols actually are at really getting only single mutants -- if you end up with 20% double mutants, that is barely better than a Poisson protocol.